 - Startup The Architecture Repository or Visual Designer

 - Create or select a Folder

 - Click an entity in the Insert Entity or Draw Entity Drop down menu

 - In the Visual Designer: Click Edit in the Button Bar to get the New Edit Dialog for the inserted entity.
-In the Architecture Repository it will automatically appear after clicking Insert.
+In the Architecture Repository, it will automatically appear after clicking Insert.

 - Enter a name, title and description on the Identity TAB in the New Edit Dialog.
 Optionally enter a bitmap image on the information TAB.
 Click OK.

-Take a look by logging in, go to the Visual Designer, click on Open a Cabinet and click for an example of the entered data.
+Take a look by logging in.
+Go to the Visual Designer, click on Open a Cabinet and click for an example of the entered data.

-Here you will see a list of domains where the data has been entered neatly.
+A list of domains where the data has been entered neatly.